 Thiosulfates (SO3) are a less common form of sulfur.
 You know them most likely from sodium thiosulfate, the active ingredient in de-chlorinator.
 Thiosulfates don't last in the aquarium, because bacterial communities metabolize them, further oxidizing them to sulfate (SO4).

 Sulfur bacteria in the substrate.
 A Winogradsky column would demonstrate more clearly than the aquarium itself how in the undisturbed substrate there are communities of sulfur bacteria, playing various metabolic roles.
 Their combined effect is to oxidize sulfides to sulfate.
-Some sulfur bacteria photosynthesize.
-In a nutrient-rich sediment, heterotrophic bacteria may overwhelm the slower-growing phototrophs.
+Some sulfur bacteria photosynthesize, though in a nutrient-rich sediment, heterotrophic bacteria may overwhelm the slower-growing phototrophs.

 Sediment banding.
 Distinct layers also form in sandy sediments— which are more like most aquarium substrates than mud sediments are.
 Bands in an undisturbed substrate form in reaction to four chemical gradients: light, oxygen, sulfate and sulfide.
 On the interface between water and substrate, diatoms coat most surfaces, mixing with cyanobacteria.
 The diatom layer protects the cyanobacteria beneath from the corrosive effects of oxygen.
 On a mud substrate this community might form a thin dense, somewhat slimy mat: a biofilm.
 Just below, purple bacteria (with bacterial chlorophyll a), lie in a layer just above green sulfur bacteria (with bacterial chlorophyll b).
 Purple and green bacteria are the phototrophic "non-sulfur" bacteria of freshwater sediments, especially in alkaline environments.
 In the layer where silica sand transmits some light, especially in the infrared range, "blind" but motile sulfur bacteria exist in permanent symbiotic relations with phototrophic green sulfur bacteria that cover them.
 Phototrophic sulfur bacteria require the simultaneous presence of reduced inorganic sulfur compounds— diffusing upwards from anoxic layers— and light coming from above.
 They get their carbon from CO2.
 Green sulfur bacteria have two distinguishing colors, bright grass green and chocolate-brown, arising from phototrophic pigments.